-In the Police Officer Standards and Training Council, this class is accountable for performing as a specialist in implementing training or accreditation programs and providing assistance to municipal police departments in establishing and maintaining training or accreditation programs and facilities which conform to standards.
+In the Police Officer Standards and Training Council this class is accountable for managing the implementation of training or accreditation programs and providing assistance to municipal police departments in establishing and maintaining training or accreditation programs and facilities which conform to professional standards.

-Works under the limited supervision of the Executive Director or other adminstrative official of higher grade.
+Receives administrative direction from the Executive Director or other administrative official of higher grade.

 EXAMPLES OF DUTIES